outfox/fennecs/fennecs.tech/docs/Queries/Query.Raw.md

 :::

 ### async/await
-In case you want to use the TPL (async/await), note that the Runner itself isn't async, but you could, _if you really wanted_, pass in a uniform with a list of tasks to populate, complete them using [`Task.WaitAll`](https://learn.microsoft.com/en-us/dotnet/api/system.threading.tasks.task.waitall) or polling for completion, and finally dispose the [World Lock](World%20Lock.md).
+In case you want to use the TPL (async/await), note that the Runner itself isn't async, but you could, _if you really wanted_, pass in a uniform with a list of tasks to populate, complete them using [`Task.WaitAll`](https://learn.microsoft.com/en-us/dotnet/api/system.threading.tasks.task.waitall) or polling for completion, and finally dispose the ==World Lock==.